cis-ds/course-site/content/notes/logistic-regression.markdown

 ## [1] 0.219888
 ```

 This model is much better.
-Just by knowing an individual's age and gender, our model is incorrect only   22% of the time.
+Just by knowing an individual's age and sex, our model is incorrect only   22% of the time.

 ## Exercise: logistic regression with `mental_health`